Leh Keen: 2007

 Keen began a three-year stint driving the #85 Porsche GT3 GT3 with Farnbacher-Loles, sponsored by Shoes for Crews and Recaro.
 During the 2007 Rolex 24 hours at Daytona, Keen was one of four drivers to drive the number 85 car.
 The car led the GT class for the first 22.5 hours - however, they failed to finish the race due to engine failure.
-At the second race of the year in Mexico City, Keen finished second with co-driver Dominic Farnbacher.
+At the second race of the year in Mexico City, Keen finished second with co-driver Dominik Farnbacher.
 An injury at Mid Ohio Sportscar Course cut his season short but he returned for the final race of the season at Salt Lake City.
-There he won the pole and finished with a second place podium.
+There, he won the pole and finished with a second place podium.
 He finished 24th in Rolex GT points on 2007.
 Keen also competed in time attack racing when he piloted GSC's Unlimited Class Mitsubishi Lancer Evolution and Modified class Toyota Supra in the Redline Time Attack Series.
 He also drove in the Car & Driver One Lap of America competition, driving GSC's Modified Class Toyota Supra.

 2008

-Keen continued his stint with Farnbacher-Loles in the Grand-Am Rolex Series where he finished ninth in GT points, with one win (in the rain) at the [Mid-Ohio Sports Car Course.
+Keen continued his stint with Farnbacher-Loles in the Grand-Am Rolex Series where he finished ninth in GT points, with one win (in the rain) at the Mid-Ohio Sports Car Course.
 He had five top five finishes and one pole.

 2009

 Keen captured three pole positions and four wins on his way to his first Grand American Rolex GT Championship.
 His co-driver Dirk Werner and he clinched the championship with 359 points each.
-They both finished the season with seven podiums (4 wins, 1 second and 2 third).
+They both finished the season with seven podiums (one wins, one second and two third).
 He won a season high four races: New Jersey, Mid Ohio, Daytona & Watkins Glen - including three in succession.
-Leh also scored three poles.
+Keen also scored three poles.